 The Safety Boat Officer is responsible for ensuring that those engaged in the days racing have a second line of support if they get into difficulties, remembering that helm and crew choose to race at their own risk and are responsible for their own safety (RRS 2.1).

 The SBO operates under the direction of the RO and DRO at all times when on duty on a racing day (Sunday and Wednesday) and under the direction of the Shore Coordinator and relevant Coaches on a Saturday.
 Whilst on duty the safety boat will be manned by two people at all times, the SBO and ASBO.
 The ASBO should be dressed and prepared to enter the water if necessary.
 Children under 16 are not permitted in the safety boat.

 On race days, the safety boat will also be used to move and position temporary racing marks as required by the RO, during this activity the ASBO can gain some experience of driving the safety boat as necessary.

 The ASBO should be prepared to enter the water if the need arises and is expected to be dressed appropriately to do this regardless of the weather conditions.
 The ASBO is encouraged to learn the duties of the SBO.

-This is a new role for 2017 and it is to facilitate the smooth running of the day and ensure the Coach can focus on the coaching rather than dealing with minor administration and organization matters.
+This was a new role in 2017 and we will continue with it in 2018.
+The duties of the role are to facilitate the smooth running of the day and ensure the Coach can focus on the coaching rather than dealing with minor administration and organization matters.
 The Shore Co-ordinator role is for the entire day and starts before the morning adult improver session and ends when the junior improver session is dismissed by the Coach in the late afternoon.The 2 sessions are broadly similar but there are one or two little differences to account for the age and maturity of the participants.
 For a full specification for the role please see this document.